aurollan/Embedded_C_STM32F3/readme.md

 notion.

 ## Is there an order for reading ?
 No. Each little project is independent and can work alone.
-You can mix projects if you want to.
+You can cherry pick or mix project if you want to.
-But if it's your only learning resources (and I hope it's not) i encourage you to follow the suggested order.
+But if it's your only learning material (and I hope it's not) i encourage you to follow the suggested order.

 ## Something else ?